Melamine: 2008 Chinese outbreak

 was a hypothetical design for a synthetic biology circuit, to be used for detecting melamine and related chemical analogues such as cyanuric acid.
 The conceptual project is hosted at OpenWetWare as open source biology in collaboration with DIYbio and has been discussed in various newspapers in the context of homebrew biotechnology.
 As of October 2009, the design has not been verified.

 Because melamine resin is often used in food packaging and tableware, melamine at ppm level (1 part per million) in food and beverage has been reported due to migration from melamine-containing resins.
 Small amounts of melamine have also been reported in foodstuff as a metabolite product of cyromazine, an insecticide used on animals and crops.

 The Food Safety and Inspection Service (FSIS) of the United States Department of Agriculture (USDA) provides a test method for analyzing cyromazine and melamine in animal tissues.
 In 2007, the FDA began using a high performance liquid chromatography test to determine the melamine, ammeline, ammelide, and cyanuric acid contamination in food.
 Another procedure is based on surface-enhanced Raman spectroscopy (SERS).

 Member states of the European Union are required under Commission Decision 2008/757/EC to ensure that all composite products containing at least 15% of milk product, originating from China, are systematically tested before import into the Community and that all such products which are shown to contain melamine in excess of 2.5 mg/kg are immediately destroyed.

+Following the 2008 melamine milk scandal, China restructured its food safety system by implementing the Food Safety Law, introducing stricter dairy industry regulations, and establishing independent third-party inspections to strengthen oversight and restore public trust.
+The 2009 Food Safety Law also reorganized government oversight by placing food safety regulation under a uniform national framework that employs risk-based standards and adheres to international Codex Alimentarius Commission guidelines.